dleeim/Safe-Bayesian-Optimization/README.md

 # Real-Time-Optimization-with-Bayesian-Optimization

-Repository on making Safe Bayesian Optimization
+Repository on making Safe Bayesian Optimization for Real Time Optimization

 SafeOpt with Benoit Problem: